Astisme/why-salesforce-reloaded/background/README.md

-This directory contains the files used in the background.
+This directory contains the files used in the background and accessible by all other files using calls.